Benny Witkovsky

 Welcome!

-I am a PhD candidate in the Department of Sociology at University of Wisconsin-Madison.
 My research and teaching interests include political sociology, community and urban sociology, qualitative methods, comparative-historical sociology, and race and ethnicity.
-I have published work at Urban Affairs Review, Politics & Society, and Ageing International.
+I have published work at Theory and Social Inquiry, Urban Affairs Review, Politics & Society, and Ageing International.

 My dissertation examines how nonpartisan municipal politics has fared in the contemporary moment of intense political polarization.
 Drawing on innovative methods and data sources, I analyze video recordings of city council meetings, campaign websites, the social media accounts of political organizations and other public records to trace partisan conflict in local politics.
 Through this I detail the many ways that local politicians resist and exploit political polarization.
 My research focuses on Wisconsin’s small cities, cities that combine robust nonpartisan institutions with a deeply divided electorate.
 Here I examine policy fights on topics from local development to election denial, backyard chickens to COVID mitigation.